 Summary: Buscojobs is an aggregator job board created in 2007 in Uruguay before spreading to the rest of South America (19 countries, but the El Salvador page doesn’t work) as well as Portugal, Spain and the United States.
 You can advertise in English but most of the offers are in Spanish and none of their job page portals are available in English.
-Buscojobs’ activity has been dropping since March of this year (down to 90 000 visits per month right now).
-They have no social media links on their website and only 39 000 Facebook users from all the different countries combined felt they were worth following.
-On twitter, Buscojobs Colombia has 747 followers.
-According to the website, there are 46 000 job offers right now.
+Buscojobs’ activity has gone up and down over the years and is currently around 178 680 visits a month).
+They now have some social media on the site and they have followers on Linkedin (26 510) and Facebook (43 406) from all the different countries combined felt they were worth following.
+On Twitter, Buscojobs Colombia has 705 followers (and no posts since 2018).

-Design: At the top of the page is a search bar in two parts (keyword and location).
-Underneath, jobseekers are encouraged to put their CV on the website with a list of job offers in a list below that.
+Design: In the middle of the page is a search bar in two parts (keyword and location).
+Underneath, jobseekers are encouraged to put their CV on the website with a list of job offers in a list below that (newly posted, accessible, remote, first jobs).
 If the job advert is more than 7 days old, it automatically indicates “more than 13 hours ago” (unless you look through the jobs by city from the list at the bottom of the page).
-The filters are gender (even though it is illegal in Colombia to specify the gender wanted), age, region and job sector or when the advert was posted.
+The filters are region, department, sector, date and other.
 In the list of jobs, the job title is emphasized and on the job page, the information included varies (so some offers are very long, some short).
 The possible sections are the salary, the zone, the required experience, the gender and the hours.
 Information about the company (location, sector, openings, logo) is available on the right-hand side, with very little emphasis on the employer.
 Lastly, adverts appear in the middle of the job offers, which can be confusing.

 The job board objective: Buscojobs wants to make finding the right candidate (and the right profession) easier for the South American countries.

-Jobseeker observations: To apply to a job, you need to create an account (even if you are redirected to another job board or application page).
-To create an account, you need to be in South America, give your gender and marital status but no CV is needed.
-However, you won’t be able to apply to any jobs if your profile is incomplete.
+Jobseeker observations: To apply to a job, you need to create an account (even if you are redirected to another job board or application page), which is easy to do.
 On your dashboard, the different sections are in a list (not a grid) including your offers, your tests and your CV.
 Also, you can choose the visibility of your profile (sent to companies).

-The job offers: Between 2 and 10 job offers are posted a day.
+The job offers: Currently, there are about 79 023 jobs online.
 It doesn’t look like the job offers are deleted once the positions are filled.
-The most popular sectors are sales, production and IT.
-Tourism is at the bottom of the list.
+The most popular security, telecommunications and fiscal law.

 Additional job board information